T. J. Nevin's prisoner photograph of William RYAN at 1983 exhibitions

 Conduct Record CON37/1/10 Page 5773

 William Ryan was served a two-year sentence handed down on 29th December 1868 at Launceston.
 He was sent to Port Arthur from where he was "liberated" in 1870.
 For his second sentence of ten years, he was listed in the Hobart Supreme Court calendar for trial on Tuesday, 22nd November 1870.
 Whether he was sent back to Port Arthur or remained at the Hobart Gaol is not clear.
-There is no mention of Port Arthur on the verso of his photograph, and his name does not appear on the Port Arthur conduct registers for 1868 to 1876.
+There is no inscription such as the erroneous "Taken at Port Arthur 1874" on the verso of his photograph.
+The phrase was devised by Beattie et al to sell these cdv's to tourists in the late 1890s, and does not reflect the criminal history of each prisoner.
+William Ryan's name does not appear on the Port Arthur conduct registers for 1868 to 1876.
 His name is also missing from the list tabled in Parliament in July 1873 of prisoners sent to Port Arthur and subsequently relocated to the Hobart Gaol by 1874.
-William Ryan was already at the Hobart Gaol in 1874 when Thomas Nevin took his photograph for the police registers and prison records.
+William Ryan was already at the Hobart Gaol in 1874 when Thomas Nevin took his photograph for police registers and prison records.

 Rough Calendar Hobart Supreme Court, 29th November 1870.